New wave music: 1970s: Origins and breakthrough

-Mid- to late 1970s

 Between 1976 and 1977, the terms "new wave" and "punk" were used somewhat interchangeably.

 Music historian Vernon Joynson said new wave emerged in the UK in late 1976, when many bands began disassociating themselves from punk.
 That year, the term gained currency when it appeared in UK punk fanzines such as Sniffin' Glue, and music weeklies such as Melody Maker and New Musical Express.
 In November 1976, Caroline Coon used the term "new wave" to designate music by bands that were not exactly punk but were related to the punk-music scene.
 The mid-1970s British pub rock scene became another source of many of the most-commercially-successful new wave acts, such as Ian Dury and Nick Lowe, as well as Ireland's Boomtown Rats.

-In the US, Sire Records chairman Seymour Stein, believing the term "punk" would mean poor sales for Sire's acts who had frequently played the New York club CBGB, launched a "Don't Call It Punk" campaign in October 1977 designed to replace the term with "new wave".
-The term "punk" drew negative associations in the US due to the British punk subculture, while radio consultants had advised their clients that punk rock was a fad, and so they settled on the new term.
+In the US, Sire Records chairman Seymour Stein, believing the term "punk" would mean poor sales for Sire's acts who had frequently played the New York club CBGB, launched a "Don't Call It Punk" campaign in October 1977 to replace the term with "new wave".
+At the time, due to the emergence of bands like the Sex Pistols, the media portrayed punk rock as dangerous and violent, leading to a stigma that made punk music "virtually unmarketable".
+Emerging groups who stemmed from the punk scene began to adopt "new wave" as a way of marketing music that combined the energy and rebellion of punk but was more radio-friendly.
+A 1977 Phonogram Records compilation album of the same name (New Wave) includes American punk rock bands such as the Dead Boys and Ramones alongside Talking Heads and the Runaways.

 The New York Rocker, which was suspicious of the term "punk", had been using the term "new wave" since December 1976 and was the first American journal to enthusiastically use the term, at first for British acts and later for acts associated with the CBGB scene.
 At first, most American writers used the term "new wave" exclusively in reference to British punk acts.
-The music's stripped-back style and upbeat tempos, which Stein and others viewed as a much-needed return to the energetic rush of rock and roll and 1960s rock that had dwindled in the 1970s with progressive rock and stadium spectacles, attracted them to new wave.
+The music's stripped-back style and upbeat tempos attracted Stein and others to new wave.
+They viewed it as a return to the energetic stylings of 1950s and 1960s rock and roll, which had dwindled in the 1970s with progressive rock and arena rock.